nickmoline/nickmoline.github.io/_posts/2003-09-23-following-fedex.md

 categories:
   - Work
 ---
-Just been tracking a package I&#8217;ve been sending that&#8217;s all Should arrive at its destination on Wednesday, hope so.
+Just been tracking a package I've been sending that's all Should arrive at its destination on Wednesday, hope so.

-Well I&#8217;ve been home sick with the flu all day and I probably should be getting some more rest so I&#8217;m going to go to bed now.
+Well I've been home sick with the flu all day and I probably should be getting some more rest so I'm going to go to bed now.